descorp/funda-API/README.md

 ## Structure

-Solution spited into 2 projects + Swift Playground :
+Solution spited into 2 projects + Mac Consol app :

 ### ApiProvider (iOS and Mac)
 Library to work with Json API's.
 Providers convenient and secure way to access HTTP APIs